svm-zhang/lohhla-mod/README.md

 ### BAM

-`lohhlamod` does not do realignment like the original `lohhla` program.
-To get the required BAMs, you can use [polysolverMod](https://github.com/svm-zhang/polysolverMod), another re-engineered HLA typing tool based on `polysolver`.
+`lohhla-mod` does not do realignment like the original `LOHHLA` program.
+To get the required BAMs, you can use [polysolverMod](https://github.com/svm-zhang/polysolverMod), a re-engineered HLA typing tool based on `Polysolver`.

-To get BAM for normal sample, you can simply follow the [example](https://github.com/svm-zhang/polysolverMod?tab=readme-ov-file#quick-start) and swap with your data. `polysolverMod` generates the realigned BAM with suffix `ready.bam`, that is ready for detecting LOH.
+To get BAM for normal sample, you can simply follow the [example](https://github.com/svm-zhang/polysolverMod?tab=readme-ov-file#quick-start) with your data. `polysolverMod` generates the realigned BAM with suffix `ready.bam`, that is ready for detecting LOH.

-Please follow this [guide](https://github.com/svm-zhang/polysolverMod?tab=readme-ov-file#scenario-detecting-loh-from-paired-tumor-and-normal-samples) specifically for getting realigned-BAM for tumor sample.
+Please follow this [guide](https://github.com/svm-zhang/polysolverMod?tab=readme-ov-file#scenario-detecting-loh-from-paired-tumor-and-normal-samples) specifically for getting realigned BAM for tumor sample.

 ### HLA reference